-One of the most popular places in the hill station is the Olympia Race-course.
+One of the most popular places in the hill station is the Olympia Race Course.
 It is a heritage structure that conducts horse races even today.
-When I visited in late February, there were several races taking place here.
+When I visited in late February, there were several races taking place there.
 Since my trip was short, I was unable to visit.

 If you are an intermediate to advanced level trekker, you can trek towards Prabalgad and Vikatgad.
 Both of these forts held a lot of importance during the reign of the Marathas.